-Adding life to your pond provides a whole new element to the overall experience of owning a water feature.
+Adding fish to your pond provides a whole new element to the overall experience of owning a water feature.
+In fact, many pond owners decided to install a pond for the sole purpose of fish-keeping.
 Will you add some colorful koi, or opt for another type of pond fish like shubunkins or sarassas?
-When purchasing new fish from a pet or pond store, there are certain things that you should look for and ask about to make sure that you are receiving healthy fish.
+When purchasing new fish, there are certain things that you should look for and ask about to make sure that you are receiving healthy fish.

 - Cleanliness – Look at the cleanliness of the store.
 If the store is not clean and well cared for, more than likely, the retailer does not care about their fish either.

 - Dead Fish – If you see any dead fish floating in the tanks – even just one – stay away.
 This can be an indication of a poorly maintained, diseased tank.

 - Quarantine – Does the retailer quarantine their fish and for how long?
 It is very important that all fish are quarantined for at least 14 to 21 days for salt treatments to ensure the fish are not carriers of disease or parasites.